RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ### Mining Hibernate

-Proceed as we did for Code Maat (Chapter 3), extract frequencies, the number of line of code, then merge both:
+Proceed as we did for Code Maat (Chapter 3), extract frequencies, the number of lines of code, then merge both:

-- Change fequency analysis: `maat -l hib_evo.log -c git -a revisions > hib_freqs.csv`
+- Change frequency analysis: `maat -l hib_evo.log -c git -a revisions > hib_freqs.csv`
 - Extracting number of lines of code: `cloc ./ --by-file --csv --quiet --report-file=hib_lines.csv`
 - Merging: `python scripts/merge_comp_freqs.py hib_freqs.csv hib_lines.csv`

 ### Explore the Visualization

 The circle-packing visualization is from [D3.js](http://d3js.org), it's using the [Zoomable Circle Packing](http://bl.ocks.org/mbostock/7607535) algorithm.
-_Note_: this is just one tool among others, the author also highligts:
+_Note_: this is just one tool among others, the author also highlights:

 - Spreadsheets: an easy way to exploit CSV outputs.
-- [R programming langage](http://r-project.org): a langage designed for statistical computation and data visualization.
+- [R programming language](http://r-project.org): a language designed for statistical computation and data visualization.

 Here we'll be looking at a prepared example; To launch hotspots visualization:

 - Go into the `sample\hibernate` directory
-- To avoid some security restriction issues on your browser, you have to run `python -m SimpleHTTPServer 8888` or `python -m http.server 8888` depending of your Python's version.
+- To avoid some security restriction issues on your browser, you have to run `python -m SimpleHTTPServer 8888` or `python -m http.server 8888` depending on your Python's version.
 - Then open `http://localhost:8888/hibzoomable.html`

 To transform Code Maat's CSV output into a Json for D3.js, use: `python csv_as_enclosure_json.py -h`

 -----

-## Chapter 5 : Judge Hotspots with the Power of Names
+## Chapter 5: Judge Hotspots with the Power of Names

 For cognitive reasons, we put names on things to reduce the load and still express complex concepts: this is called chunking.
 Names can be good indicators to identify hotspots: are they descriptive (ex: `TcpListener`) or clumsy (ex: `StateManager`)?
-Combined with change frequency and number of lines of code, names can help us reducing the number of potential offenders.
+Combined with change frequency and number of lines of code, names can help us reduce the number of potential offenders.
-The author highlight this as an heuristic, it's not perfect and you can still have false positives.
+The author highlight this as a heuristic, it's not perfect and you can still have false positives.

 -----

-## Chapter 6 : Calculate Complexity Trends from Your Code's Shape
+## Chapter 6: Calculate Complexity Trends from Your Code's Shape

-Finding hotspot and acting on them may require several passes, so we need to look at the evolution of the code.
+Finding hotspots and acting on them may require several passes, so we need to look at the evolution of the code.
-Here we'll be using code's shape via indentation to mesure hotspots complexity and trends over time.
-Heavy indentation might highlight complex conditionnal flows.
+Here we'll be using code shape via indentation to measure hotspots complexity and trends over time.
+Heavy indentation might highlight complex conditional flows.

 ### Whitespace analysis of complexity